Thank you for visiting my website to take advantage of this complimentary help to manage your anxiety.

 The recording is best listened to through headphones.

 N.B This is a hypnotherapy recording, and the only people it is not suitable for are individuals with serious mental health issues, such as Schizophrenia and Clinical Depression.

 In combination with listening to this recording once a day, I would highly recommend incorporating the following strategies into your daily life to minimise general anxiety:

 1. Give your anxiety a number out of 10

 As soon as you bring your logical side of the brain into play, your emotion will automatically and quickly reduce.
 Carry on with what you were about to do and then re-scale it and notice that the number will go down.
 Continue until the anxiety reduces to a tolerable level.

 Take a nice deep breath in for a count of 5 and out for a count of 7.
 Repeat until everything settles down.
-Here's a link to a brief video instruction for this exercise - access video here.

 3. Exercise for thirty minutes per day - ideally outside.

 Exercise has such a profound effect on happiness and well-being that it’s actually been proven to be an effective strategy for overcoming stress and anxiety.

 4. You may not realise that anxiety is a learned behaviour and the sooner this can be accepted, the quicker you can learn to manage it.